rendered-obsolete/rendered-obsolete.github.io/_drafts/2020/abroad_flights.md

 ## On-Board

-## Poor-man's Upgrade
+### Poor-man's Upgrade

 While the plane is boarding (and certainly after the "boarding completed" announcement) it should become fairly clear how empty the flight is.
+Sometimes I check the seating map just prior to departure to claim a different seat in advance.

+I will mention that staff prefer passengers wait until boarding is completed and only move within the same seating class.
+Respect the wishes and requests of the flight crew at all times.

-## Other
+### Other

 Keep your stuff together.
-Resist the urge to place stuff in the seat pocket in front of you.
+Resist the urge to place stuff in the seat pocket in front of you- lest you forget it.
 When the time comes to de-plane if you're been awake for 36 hours or barely slept you'll be pretty insane.